 Residential programs have the added advantage of providing significant employment opportunities.
 The state of contemporary engineering prioritizes cooperation between academic, government, and corporate research, which means most engineering schools today have multiple connections to industries in the region that can translate into jobs after graduation.
 Particularly if you have worked successfully as a graduate student on a cooperative project, the network your institution provides can make the difference between success and struggle on the job market.

-With higher education bursting at the seams, there are many second-rate or disreputable schools trying to capitalize on the demand for degrees, which makes consumer information more important than ever for prospective students.
 The Value Colleges Best Value rankings are designed to guide future students to the most trustworthy, most financially sound choices.
-The colleges, universities, and institutions ranked by Value Colleges are all regionally accredited, financially transparent, and highly reputable.
+The colleges, universities, and institutions ranked by Value Colleges are all fully accredited, financially transparent, and highly reputable.

 Best Value ranking is based on 3 metrics: